 Further, the claim was invalid, they argued, because the only “relevant” fishing season had passed before plaintiffs planned to return” and because some of the plaintiffs had no plans to visit the vaquita habitat in the future.

-Katzman didn’t agree, saying that it didn’t matter if anyone has managed to view a vaquita yet, nor “does the government have the authority for the distinction it drew at oral argument between subjective and objective harms to recreational and aesthetic enjoyment.”
+Katzmann didn’t agree, saying that it didn’t matter if anyone has managed to view a vaquita yet, nor “does the government have the authority for the distinction it drew at oral argument between subjective and objective harms to recreational and aesthetic enjoyment.”

 As for illegal fishing, the government argued redress was impossible since many vaquitas deaths result from illegal nets used in the already illegal fishing of endangered totoaba fish.

-“The evidence shows that legal gillnet fisheries have caused vaquita deaths, and even if a gillnet ban catalyzed by an embargo only reduced rather than eliminated gillnet use in the vaquita’s habitat, such a harm reduction would be sufficient to establish standing, particularly in light of the fact that every vaquita death increases the likelihood that the species will go extinct,” Katzman wrote.
+“The evidence shows that legal gillnet fisheries have caused vaquita deaths, and even if a gillnet ban catalyzed by an embargo only reduced rather than eliminated gillnet use in the vaquita’s habitat, such a harm reduction would be sufficient to establish standing, particularly in light of the fact that every vaquita death increases the likelihood that the species will go extinct,” Katzmann wrote.